w3f/polkadot-wiki-old/docs/polkadot/builders/build_with_polkadot.md

 #### Cumulus

 [Cumulus](https://github.com/paritytech/cumulus) is an in-development library that will make the overhead of writing parachains' distribution, p2p, database, and synchronization layers which is required for connecting to the Polkadot network.

+It is an extenstion to the Substrate library that will make any Substrate runtime compatible with Polkadot by embedding a light client that will follow the relay chain.

+Getting started with Cumulus (once it's ready):

+ - Minimal modification to the Substrate chain already written
+ - Cumulus will port it over with little effort

 #### Ensuring a fair validator choice